The capital of the Algarve

 Faro, the capital of the Algarve, is actually the biggest city in Southern Portugal with a population of over 50,000.
 Faro has two very distinct faces, around the Forum Algarve (a large shopping centre) and the airport you will find a large amount of urban sprawl and modern developments, however head into the centre and find the marina or´doca de recreio´ and around here you will find the windy old town, which is in parts still surrounded by a Roman Wall built around the 9th Century.

 One particular highlight is the Igreja do Carmo, which contains the Capela dos Ossos or the Chapel of Bones.
 This is quite literally a chapel decorated by the skulls of over 1000 deceased monks.
-It looks like something from Indiana Jones - spooky but definitely worth a visit.
+Spooky and a reminder of our mortality but definitely worth a visit.